SweepsKings Logo

 What is the difference between sweepstakes casinos and online gambling?

 The main difference is that online gambling involves wagering real money directly, while sweepstakes casinos use virtual currencies like Sweeps Coins.
-These coins can be obtained for free (or as a bonus with purchases) and can sometimes be redeemed for real-world prizes or cash, but only after meeting playthrough requirements.
+These coins can be obtained for free (or as a bonus with purchases) and can be redeemed for real-world prizes or cash, but only after meeting playthrough requirements.

 What are the main lawsuits against sweepstakes casinos?